SimoneCarrozzo/my_idspy/README.md

-# IDS Framework
+# IDSPY

-A comprehensive framework for building and evaluating Intrusion Detection Systems (IDS).
+A comprehensive framework for building and evaluating ML-Based Intrusion Detection Systems (IDS).

 ## Overview

 This framework provides a structured approach to developing intrusion detection solutions, with core functionality organized in the `src` folder.
 It includes tools for network data preprocessing, attack detection modeling, evaluation metrics, and result visualization tailored specifically for IDS workflows.

 ## Project Structure